Quick links:

 The IP address you reserve for your HomePod should be within the range of IP addresses your router is set to use.
 This is often referred to as the DHCP range or pool.

 To avoid conflicts, it's often a good idea to choose an IP address towards the end of the range.
-For example, you might choose 192.168.1.200 for your HomePod.
+For example, you might choose192.168.1.200

 Remember, these are just examples.
 The exact range of IP addresses your router uses could be different.
 You can usually find this information in your router's settings, in the section related to DHCP or LAN setup.